 - a.
 Implementation of policies and practices that are related to promoting diversity and cultural competence, such as ongoing organizational assessments on disparities and needs, client's rights to receive language assistance. - b.
 Contractor forum for discussing relevant and appropriate cultural competence-related issues (such as a cultural competence committee, grievance, or conflict resolution committee). - c.
-Ongoing collection of client cultural demographic information, including race, ethnicity, primary language, gender and sexual orientation in health records to improve service provision and help in planning and implementing CLAS standards. - d.
+Ongoing collection of client cultural demographic information, including race, ethnicity, primary language, gender and sexual orientation in health records to improve service provision and help in planning and implementing CLAS standards.

+- d.
 Staffing objectives that reflect the cultural and linguistic diversity of the clients.
 (Contractor will recruit, hire and retain clinical staff members who can provide services in a culturally and linguistically appropriate manner.) - e.
 Contractor will ensure that all program staff receive at least 8 hours of external training per year (i.e. sponsored by BHRS or other agencies) on how to provide culturally and linguistically appropriate services including the CLAS and use of interpreters. - 2.
 Contractor will actively participate in at least one cultural competence effort within BHRS and/or to send a representative to attend the Cultural Competence Council (CCC) for the term of the Agreement.
 Participation in the CCC allows for the dissemination of CLAS as well as ongoing collaborations with diverse stakeholders.
 Contractor shall submit to BHRS Office of Diversity and Equity (ODE) by March 31st, a list of staff who have participated in these efforts.
-For more information about the CCC, and other cultural competence efforts within BHRS, contact HEIM.

-- 3. Contractor will establish the appropriate infrastructure to provide services in County identified threshold languages.
+For more information about the CCC, and other cultural competence efforts within BHRS, contact HEIM. - 3.
+Contractor will establish the appropriate infrastructure to provide services in County identified threshold languages.
 Currently the threshold languages are: Spanish, Tagalog and Chinese (Mandarin and Cantonese).
 If Contractor is unable to provide services in those languages, Contractor is expected to contact Access Call Center or their BHRS Analyst/Program Manager for consultation.
 If additional language resources are needed, please contact HEIM. - 4.
-Contractor will translate relevant and appropriate behavioral health-related materials (such as forms, signage, etc.) in County identified threshold languages in a culturally and linguistically appropriate manner.
-BHRS strongly encourages its contractors to use BHRS-sponsored forms in an effort to create uniformity within the system of care.
+Contractor will translate relevant and appropriate behavioral healthrelated materials (such as forms, signage, etc.) in County identified threshold languages in a culturally and linguistically appropriate manner.
+BHRS strongly encourages its contractors to use BHRSsponsored forms in an effort to create uniformity within the system of care.
 Contractor shall submit to HEIM by March 31st, copies of Contractor's health-related materials in English and as translated. - 5.
-Should Contractor be unable to comply with the cultural competence requirements, Contractor will meet with the BHRS Analyst/Program Manager at ode@smcgov.org to plan for appropriate technical assistance.
+Should Contractor be unable to comply with the cultural competence requirements, Contractor will meet with the BHRS Analyst/Program Manager at ode@smcgov.org to plan for appropriate technical assistance. - J. Availability and Accessibility of Service enrollees of a commercial plan, or that are comparable to the hours the Contractor makes available for Medi-Cal services that are not covered by the County or another Mental Health Plan, if the Contractor serves only Medi-Cal clients.